mobilecoinfoundation/mcips/text/0057-update-mixin-uniqueness-rules-for-scis.md

 This only justifies why this rule should be a **best practice for clients**, but not why it should be enforced at the level of the consensus network.
-In fact, this rule is not needed to protect the integrity of the cryptocurrency -- it doesn't allow double spends or imbalanced transactions to remove this rule.
+In fact, this rule is not needed to protect the integrity of the cryptocurrency -- removing it doesn't allow double spends or imbalanced transactions.
 It simply helps to prevent clients from using bad ring sampling code in production.

 After MCIP #31, the rationale for the rule is no longer universally applicable, because